basicallydan/danhough.com/_posts/2014-03-10-single-var-pattern-rant.markdown

 P.S.
 Some people call the pattern I use the "multi-var pattern" but I don't think it accurately describes what's going on since if you had your `var`s scattered around the scope it could still be described as "multi-var".

-Thank you [Lenny Martin](https://twitter.com/lennym) and [Jon Finerty](https://twitter.com/jonfinerty) for proofreading this opinionated post.
+Thank you [Lenny Martin](https://twitter.com/lennym), [Jon Finerty](https://twitter.com/jonfinerty) and [Charlotte Spencer](https://twitter.com/charlotteis) for proofreading this post and suggesting some great edits.